-According to the ISA – Instituto Socioambiental, most of the indigenous lands in Brazil suffers invasion of miners, fishermen, hunters, loggers and squatters.
+According to the ISA – Instituto Socioambiental, most of the indigenous lands in Brazil suffer an invasion of miners, fishermen, hunters, loggers, and squatters.
 Others are cut off by roads, railways, power lines or have portions flooded by hydroelectric power plants.
 Often, the Indians perverse results of what happens even outside of their lands in the regions that surround them: pollution of rivers by pesticides, deforestation, etc..

 In the Amazon, we find 98.61% of the lands of the country in 422 areas.
 Altogether there are 108,177,545 acres (20.67% of the Amazon).
-The remaining 1.39% are distributed between the Northeast, Southeast, South and state of Mato Grosso do Sul.
+The remaining 1.39% is distributed between the Northeast, Southeast, South, and state of Mato Grosso do Sul.
 In estimating the ISA, in Brazil there are 227 indigenous people who number about 600 thousand people (0.2% of the population).